AdvPyS23/game_manager/ROADMAP.md

-# Gam3 man@ger - RoadMap
+# Game Manager - RoadMap

 ## Mission and Summary

-Welcome to Gam3 man@ger, a little python tool to organise your social games.
+Welcome to Game Manager, a little python tool to organise your social games.
 For details, please also refer to the [README.md](./README.md).

 ## Milestones